cscfaDockerDivision/SIAMyP7-5J/README.txt

  * Jenkins installed but not configured.
 Admin password into /var/lib/jenkins/secrets/initialAdminPassword
  * Root remote access behind ssh disabled.
 Use 'remote' instead.
 The 'remote' user is sudoers, so, use sudo for admin purpose.

-The 'remote' user password is : 'IC2MTeam42'
+The 'remote' user password is set in credentials.kdbx (open file with keepass.
+Key file is heepasskey)

 File system :
   Jenkins home directory : /mnt/hostShared/jenkins